 The International Guild of Miniature Artisans’ Guild School to be Held at Maine Maritime Academy

-CASTINE, Maine – The International Guild of Miniature Artisans (IGMA) will be hosting the 37th annual Guild School at Maine Maritime Academy from June 9-15.
-Free exhibitions for the public will be held June 10-13 from 9:00 AM to 5:00 PM and on June 14 from 9:00 AM to 12:00 Noon at the Smith Gymnasium.
+CASTINE, Maine – The International Guild of Miniature Artisans (IGMA) will be hosting the 38th annual Guild School at Maine Maritime Academy from June 8-14.
+Free exhibitions for the public will be held Sunday through Wednesday, June 9-12, from 9:00 AM to 5:00 PM and on Thursday, June 13, from 9:00 AM to 12:00 noon at the Harold Alfond Student Center Harborview Room on the campus in Castine.

-The Guild School will feature 46 classes over six full days for miniature artisans of all skill levels to practice their craft and learn new techniques in a variety of media.
+The Guild School will feature 41 classes for over six full days for 180 miniature artisans of all skill levels to practice their craft and learn new techniques in a variety of media.
 Classes cover everything from silver sculpture and fiber arts to furniture-making and room construction.
-Hundreds of miniaturists from around the U.S. and the globe are expected to attend the school.
+Miniaturists from around the U.S. and the globe attend the school.

-Registration for the Guild School is currently closed, however, anyone interested in miniatures are encouraged to attend the free public exhibitions to view the work of students and talk with other artisans.
+Registration for the Guild School is currently closed, however, those interested in miniatures are encouraged to attend the free public exhibitions to view the work of students and talk with other artisans.

 Miniatures are scaled-down replicas of normal-sized items which are made from a variety of media such as wood, leather, pewter, and other fine metals.
 The creation of miniatures as a hobby took off in the United States around the 1970’s.
-However, the art form can be dated as far back as the middle ages.
+However, the art form dates as far back as the middle ages.

 For more information on the Guild School, IGMA, and the history of miniatures, please visit the IGMA website at www.igma.org.